Federico-Baldan/technitium-dns-prometheus-exporter/README.md

 ## Design Notes

+- **Realtime and Window-based metrics**: Supports monotonic counters since server start (`Realtime Metrics`) from Technitium's v15 and window based metrics (`Traffic Overview`)
 - **Cluster-Aware**: Can monitor a complete Technitium cluster from a single exporter instance by proxying requests through the primary controller.
-- All metrics represent the **current Technitium dashboard window**, not cumulative counters.
 - No artificial counters or rate conversions
+- DNS traffic metrics (`Traffic Overview`) reflect **Technitium’s current dashboard statistics window** (e.g. `LastHour`), not cumulative/lifetime counters.
+- `Realtime Metrics` show lifetime counters present in Technitium DNS v15 and up.
-- DNS traffic metrics reflect Technitium’s current dashboard statistics window (e.g. `LastHour`), not lifetime counters.
-Zone and DHCP metrics reflect current server state at scrape time.
+- API Status, Stats window, Zone and DHCP metrics reflect current server state at scrape time.
 - Logging is explicit on API failures
 - Metric cardinality is intentionally bounded
 - Suitable for home labs and small/medium installations.
-Use of python over golang comes from the need for a quick and easy to understand solution without the need to define specific golang structs for each Technitium DNS API output, which could change any time and break strict golang exporter.
+Use of python over golang comes from the need for a quick and easy to understand solution without the need to define specific golang structs for each Technitium DNS API output, which could change any time and break strict typing.

 ---